 The Green Street Jail

 A new large jail/insane asylum was built on the Green Street location in 1828.
-It was torn down in 1933 to make room for the former high school, now serving as the Town Hall.
+It was torn down in 1930 to make room for a new high school.
+Construction of the school was completed in 1937, and the building now serves as the Ipswich Town Hall.
 The prison workhouse still stands and was remodeled into a modern senior residence center known as Whipple Riverview Place .